omslice/OpenEscrow/README.md

 - Reducing cost and complexity in housing dispute resolution
 - Providing transparent, trust-minimized security deposit management

 There is no company, profit model, or licensing fee behind OpenEscrow.
-It is a digital public good - free infrastructure for communities, governments, and NGOs to adotp, build on, or deploy as needed.
+It is a digital public good - free infrastructure for communities, governments, and NGOs to adopt, build on top of, or deploy as needed.

 Security deposit handling is a major global pain point:
 - 25%+ of tenants report disputes with landlords over deposits